 - “Amounts paid for medical expenses attributable to emotional distress or mental anguish not previously deducted.”

 - “Previously deducted medical expenses for such distress and anguish that did not provide a tax benefit.”

 While settling your case may seem like an excellent way to obtain compensation for your injuries, lost wages, and medical expenses, it may not always be the best option.
 Frequently, insurance companies and the at-fault party will offer you a mere fraction of what you might otherwise obtain through a lawsuit.
-After a car accident occurs, do not accept any offer from the wrongdoer(s) or their insurance company until you talk to an experienced personal injury attorney first.
+After a car accident occurs, do not accept any offer from the wrongdoer(s) or their insurance company until you talk to an experienced Upper Darby car accident attorney first.